 Which parts of the country are most at risk of flooding?

-According to a recent report from LV and Localis, 12 local authorities in England have more than 10 per cent of homes in areas at high risk of flooding.
+a recent report from LV and Localis, 12 local authorities in England have more than 10 per cent of homes in areas at high risk of flooding.
 These are: South Holland Boston Fenland Runnymede King’s Lynn & West Norfolk Kingston-upon Hull East Lindsey North Lincolnshire Spelthorne Doncaster Exeter Windsor & Maidenhead

-This list only reflects areas with a high percentage of homes in at-risk areas, rather than areas with the highest level of flooding generally.
+This list only reflects areas with a high percentage of homes in at-risk areas, rather than areas with the highest level of flood events generally.

 Why is housing still being approved in high-risk areas?

-The twin pressures of the climate crisis and the housing crisis mean more land is becoming prone for flooding at the same time as housing need is intensifying.
+The twin pressures of the climate crisis and the housing crisis mean more land is becoming prone to floods at the same time as housing need is intensifying.

-In local authorities with existing risk levels for flooding, this means that there’s sometimes little choice over where to build desperately-needed homes.
+In local authorities with existing risk levels for flood events, this means that there’s sometimes little choice over where to build desperately-needed homes.

 This leads to homes being built on floodplains in spite of national planning policy directing local authorities to avoid this wherever possible.

 In November, think tank Localis found that almost

 200 planning applications had been approved in 2021 to build a total of 5,283 homes on floodplains in the highest-risk local authorities in England.
 What protections are in place – and what help can I get?

 In 2021, the government outlined an investment of £5.2billion into flood protection for the UK, with plans for more than 1,000 schemes to be implemented in 2021 and 2022.